The Ultimate Guide to SEO Tracking for Agency Success

 Establish Clear Baselines

 Before starting any new campaigns, document current performance across all key metrics.
-Use tools like SEMrush or SE Ranking to capture a comprehensive view of the current situation.
+Use tools like Semrush or SE Ranking to capture a comprehensive view of the current situation.
 Create a baseline report in Swydo to serve as a reference point for future comparisons.

 SEO Tracking 10 02 2024 04 41 PM